-Appreciating art and history
+Appreciate art and history

 At Asian Civilisations Museum One of Singapore's largest and most impressive museums, the Asian Civilisations Museum has seven galleries showcasing more than 2,000 artefacts from the civilisations of China, South-East Asia, South Asia and West Asia.
 The first floor of galleries charts the story of trade across the region, while the second floor presents systems of faith and belief and the third features materials and design used in Chinese ceramics from the Han to the Qing dynasty.

-Taking a secret tour
+Take a secret tour

 At Esplanade – Theatres on the Bay The iconic durian-looking arts centre opens its doors to visitors who are eager to have a closer look at the world-class space.
 Uncover how the concert hall is engineered to keep out even the slightest external noise and vibration.
 Be amazed at how the hall, which has hosted renowned musicians from all around the globe, can be adjusted to mimic the acoustics of a tiny room or a large cathedral.

-Zooming into the future
+Zoom into the future

 At Artscience Museum Art and science blend seamlessly in the form of high-tech pieces at the Future World exhibition.
 Observe how the two seemingly contrasting entities come together in the world’s first Artscience Museum at MBS.
 Open your mind to the futuristic sphere of cutting-edge interactive installations and explore how art and science shape the world that we live in.